Meem Rooms & Suites

 - Tivoli alarm clocks

-- Complimentary high-speed Wi-Fi
+- Complimentary high speed Wi-Fi

-- Sofa sleeper in select rooms
+- Sofa sleeper (select rooms only)

 Things to do

-- Breakfast, dinner and cocktails at Campo
+- Breakfast, lunch, dinner and cocktails at Campo

 - Farm Shop - local gifts, books, artisan foods, our signature lavender products and more